For Patients

 Your doctor will recommend how often you should have a HepQuant DuO test.

-The Disease Severity Index (DSI) is based on your liver’s ability to clear cholate from the blood.
+The Disease Severity Index (DSI) is based on your liver’s ability to process cholate from the blood.
 DSI increases as liver disease progresses.
 Your doctor will explain the results of your DSI and other test results.
 Ask your doctor if you have more questions about your HepQuant DuO test results.

 The test result is used in combination with results from other standard blood tests, imaging tests, and other measures of liver disease to help your doctor decide how much follow-up and treatment you may need and whether you need to undergo more invasive procedures, like screening endoscopies.